The activities are as follows:

 Melissa designed a study to test the growth and survival of bold and shy fish.
 When she was watching the fish’s behavior in the lab, she determined if a fish was bold or shy.
 If a fish took the risk of leaving the safety of the vegetation in a tank so that it could eat food while there was a predator behind a mesh screen, it was called bold.
 If it did not eat, it was called shy.
 She marked each fish by clipping the right fin if it was bold or the left fin if it was shy.
 She placed 100 bold and 100 shy bluegill into an experimental pond with two largemouth bass (predators).
 The shy and bold fish started the experiment at similar lengths and weights.
 After two months, she drained the pond and found every bluegill that survived.
-She recorded whether each fish that survived was bold or shy and measured their size (length and weight).
+She recorded whether each fish that survived was bold or shy and measured their growth (length and weight).

 Featured scientist: Melissa Kjelvik from Michigan State University